What is worship like at CRBC?

 What about children in the worship service?

 We are a family friendly church.
-Most Sundays about half of our congregation consists of children and youth.
+Many Sundays about half of our congregation consists of children and youth.
 We encourage parents to train their children to participate in the worship services.
 We are used to the sounds of children in the congregation.
 We want those who are in the process of training their children for worship participation to feel comfortable in our meetings.
 There is a "crying room" available for nursing mothers or those who need to care for very young children which has an audio monitor for listening to the service.
 Nursery help for very young children (ages birth to two years) is also provided as needed.